 There are strict guidelines for proper completion and compliance for managing PECOS surrogacy enrollment accounts, which means the accurate set-up of connection requests and access can be complex and confusing.

 This is where enrollment expert, Gretchin S. Heckenlively, CPA, FHFMA, can help.
-During her upcoming, 90-minute online training session on Wednesday, May 26th at 1 pm ET, she’ll walk you through how to set up your PECOS connection requests and surrogacy access correctly the first time.
+During her 90-minute online training session, she’ll walk you through how to set up your PECOS connection requests and surrogacy access correctly the first time.

 You’ll be able to successfully, compliantly and more easily manage multiple practitioners (if needed) and access multiple platforms (PECOS, NPPES, etc.) all from one login.